ghc/ghc/docs/users_guide/exts/ffi.rst

 ``foreign import``\ ed functions run concurrently (both ``safe`` and ``unsafe``), but a similar effect can happen when you call an ``unsafe`` function, and a global garbage collection is triggered in another thread.
-In this situation, the garbage collector cannot proceed, and this can lead to performance issues that often appear under high load, as other threads are more active and thus more prone to trigger global garbage collection.
+In this situation, the garbage collector cannot proceed until the unsafe call has returned.
+This can lead to performance issues that often appear under high load, as other threads are more active and thus more prone to trigger global garbage collection.